 Based on the potential for toxicity resulting from domestic and industrial contributions, the low level of dilution at the discharge location, water quality standards, and in accordance with EPA regulation and policy, the draft permit includes chronic and acute toxicity limitations and monitoring requirements.
 (See, e.g., "Policy for the Development of Water Quality-Based Permit Limitations for Toxic Pollutants", 50 Fed.
 Reg.
-30,784 (July 24, 1985); see also, EPA's Technical Support Document for Water Quality-Based Toxics Control).
+30,784 (July 24, 1985); see also, EPA's TSD).
 EPA Region I has developed a toxicity control policy.
 The policy requires wastewater treatment facilities to perform toxicity bioassays on their effluents.
 The MassDEP requires bioassay toxicity testing for state certification.

-The MassDEP's Division of Watershed Management has a current toxics policy that requires toxicity testing for all major dischargers such as the Middleborough WPCF (Implementation Policy for the Control of Toxic Pollutants in Surface Waters, MassDEP 1990).
+The MassDEP's Division of Watershed Management has a current toxics policy that requires toxicity testing for all major dischargers such as the Bridgewater WWTF (Implementation Policy for the Control of Toxic Pollutants in Surface Waters, MassDEP 1990).
 In addition, EPA feels that toxicity testing is required to assure that the synergistic effect of the pollutants in the discharge does not cause toxicity, even though the pollutants may be at low concentrations in the effluent.
-The inclusion of whole effluent toxicity limitations in the draft permit will assure that the Middleborough WWTF does not discharge combinations of toxic compounds into the Nemasket River in amounts that would affect aquatic or human life.
+The inclusion of whole effluent toxicity limitations in the draft permit will assure that the Bridgewater WWTF does not discharge combinations of toxic compounds into the Town River in amounts that would affect aquatic or human life.

 Pursuant to EPA Region I Policy, and MassDEP's Implementation Policy for the Control of Toxic Pollutants in Surface Waters (February 1990), dischargers having a dilution factor less than 10 are required to conduct acute and chronic toxicity testing four times per year unless there are passing results over an extended period of time.
-A dilution factor of 1.9 was calculated for this facility.
-In accordance with the above guidance, the draft permit includes an acute toxicity limit (LC50 of > 100%) and a chronic toxicity limit (C-NOEC of > 53 %).
-The C-NOEC calculations are as follows: (1/dilution factor \ 100) = (1/1.9 \ 100) = 53 percent.
+A dilution factor of 2.2 was calculated for this facility.
+In accordance with the above guidance, the draft permit includes an acute toxicity limit (LC50 of > 100%) and a chronic toxicity limit (C-NOEC of > 45%).
+The C-NOEC calculations are as follows: (1/dilution factor \ 100) = (1/2.2 \ 100) = 45 percent.

-Toxicity testing shall be performed on the daphnid, Ceriodaphnia dubia in accordance with the EPA Region I Toxicity protocol found in the draft permit Attachment A for the chronic test and Attachment B for the acute test, and the tests will be conducted four times a year.
+Toxicity testing shall be performed on the daphnid, Ceriodaphnia dubia in accordance with the EPA Region I Toxicity protocol found in the draft permit Attachment A for the acute test and Attachment B for the chronic test, and the tests will be conducted four times a year.
 The prior permit's use of the single "chronic (and modified acute)" test has been revised to two separate tests, consistent with the requirement to use approved test methods.
-EPA has reduced the number of species to be tested based on the greater sensitivity of the daphnid as demonstrated by the facility's WET test results; there have been no violations of any of the WET effluent limits in the past three years.
+The facility has had three recent exceedance of the chronic toxicity limit (see Table 1) and is investigating causes.

-EPA and the MassDEP may use the results of the toxicity tests and chemical analyses conducted by the permittee, required by the permit, as well as national water quality criteria, state water quality criteria, and any other appropriate information or data, to develop numerical effluent limitations for any pollutants.
+EPA and MassDEP may use the results of the toxicity tests and chemical analyses conducted by the permittee, required by the permit, as well as national water quality criteria, state water quality criteria, and any other appropriate information or data, to develop numerical effluent limitations for any pollutants.